jjfalcon/nocode/README.md

   * [Glide 2.0 novedades](https://www.producthunt.com/posts/glide-2-0)

 ## como validar ideas?
+* [PLYGRND](https://plygrnd.xyz/) The Fastest Way To Validate Your Business Idea.
+Create a landing page for your idea and start collecting sign-ups in minutes.
+All with a single tool - no coding, no integrations, no hassle.
+Start validating in 5 minutes
 * [How to build a nocode mvp](https://dzone.com/articles/how-to-build-a-no-code-mvp)
 * Generar ideas, a partir de identificar puntos de dolor o fricción en situaciones existentes.
 * Evaluar idea de forma rápida, a través de canvas y respondiendo preguntas claves: